 Welcome to our website.

 We’re so pleased that you are taking the time to visit.
-We are approaching a very special and exciting time of the year.
-Easter is just a few short weeks away.
+Particularly as it is Easter time.

 What happened at this time?

-Well on the Sunday before Easter, Jesus makes a triumphant entry into Jerusalem on a Donkey.
-The people were so excited, laying their garments and leafy branches on the road ahead of him.
-They saw Jesus as the fulfilment of prophesy, a King from David’s line, coming to save them.
+Well, on this Sunday, 14th April, we remember Jesus making a triumphant entry into Jerusalem on a Donkey.
+The people were so excited, laying their garments and palm branches on the road ahead of him.
+(This is why we call this ‘Palm Sunday’) They saw Jesus as the fulfilment of prophesy, a King from David’s line, coming to save them from the domination of Rome.
 But they were very soon to change their cries to “crucify him” just a few days later.

 Monday: He went to the temple, and it’s fair to say he caused a stir.
 He cleared the temple, overturned tables and chairs, all because the traders were turning it into a market place and a 'den of thieves'.